teracyhq/blog/source/_posts/2017-07-27-teracy-dev-v0-5-0-c1-release.markdown

 published: true
 ---

-We’re very happy to announce the release of teracy-dev v0.5.0-c1 that introduces lots of features and changes to support more development, deployment stack along with Docker and Kubernetes.
+We’re very happy to announce the release of teracy-dev v0.5.0-c1.
+This version introduces lots of features and changes which support more development, deployment stack along with Docker and Kubernetes.

 ## v0.5.0-c1

-As you known, the RC-1 version means “all minor bugs are fixed, the software works stably, and the code will be released unless there is a last minute bug found after test campaigns.”.
+As you've known, the RC-1 version means “all minor bugs are fixed, the software works stably, and the code will be released unless there is a last minute bug found after test campaigns.”.
 However, to meet some requests from our clients and community, we added some features to this release.
 <!-- more -->

 ## Changes

-This major release includes some fixed bugs, document improvement and new features:
+This major release includes some bugs fixed, document improvement and new features:

 - Support the project base configuration.
 From now, you can add a list of vagrant configuration to your JSON file and extend the configuration from that.
-- Update the document for the getting started with windows environment, nodejs debug.
+- Update the document for the getting started with windows environment, nodejs debugging.
 - Add many tools to help your development process.
 - Add the ability to extend and uniquely extend the array list in the JSON configuration file.
 - Introduce ACME101 as the sample project which shows the best practices of using teracy-dev.